alaa-278/alaa-278/README.md

-- :telescope: I'm currently studying BTech in CSE 💻;
+- :telescope: I'm currently studying Computer Science for 3 Years💻;
-- :hourglass_flowing_sand: Learning ML and DL;
+- :hourglass_flowing_sand: Currently Learning Flutter and Start learning ML ;
 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
 - :man_technologist: B.Tech(Computer Science and Engineering), GHRCE;
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge";